gardener/gardener-extension-provider-vsphere/hack/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>MachineTypeOptions is the list of machine type options to set additional options for individual machine types.</p>
+<p>MachineTypeOptions is the list of machine type options to set additional options for individual machine types.
+unused if VsphereWithKubernetes is set</p>
 </td>
 </tr>
 <tr>